-In addition, any of the icons listed in Table 5-1 might be displayed along its right edge.
+Also, any of the icons from Table 5-1 might be displayed along the readout's right edge.

 Table 5-1: User Interface Panel and Icons

 5.1: Ready State

 The LCD's top line identifies the selected program and its operating state, which is "READY" while it is waiting to be started.
 The second and third lines display sets of additional information you can scroll through using the Up and Down keys: